 But don’t worry, all materials used are food-grade steel, aluminum, and ABS plastic.
 That means your food stays perfectly healthy for human consumption.

-3. Best Premium Pick: LEM Products Stainless Steel Big Bite Mincer
+3. Best Premium Pick: LEM Products Heavy-Duty Stainless Steel Big Bite Mincer

-We’ve looked at ways you can stick to your budget and still get a great meat mincer.
+We’ve looked at ways you can stick to your budget and still get a high-quality meat mincer.
 But what if you want to splurge?
-If that’s your case, the best electric meat grinder out there is the LEM Products Big Bite Mincer.
+If that’s your case, the best electric meat grinder out there is the LEM Products Big Bite Stainless Steel Mincer.

-This unit costs several hundreds of dollars, but you’ll get your money’s worth.
-It’s the closest you can get to a commercial machine for your home.
+This large meat grinder costs several hundreds of dollars, but you’ll get your money’s worth.
+It’s the closest you can get to a commercial-use machine for your home.
 It’s so powerful it processes up to seven pounds of meat in one minute!

-The strong and sturdy steel blades and plates mean you can mince tougher meats and bones easily and conveniently.
+The strong and sturdy stainless steel cutting plates and blades let you mince tougher meats and bones easily and conveniently.
 Plus, since it comes with two different steel plates, you can get both coarse and fine mince.
-But that’s not all—it also comes with three sausage stuffing tubes and one meat pusher.
+But that’s not all—it also comes with three sausage stuffing tubes and one meat stomper.

 Although this unit is large, it barely makes any noise.
 It’s not something you’d usually expect from a professional-like appliance, right?
-Well, thanks to the lubricated engine, larger auger, and better gears, it will keep noise to a minimum.
+Well, thanks to the lubricated engine, wide grinding head, larger auger, and better gears, it will keep noise to a minimum.

 If you do happen to come across any problems, you’ll be happy to know the LEM meat grinder comes with reliable lifetime customer support and a five-year warranty.